 Just take water, salt, electricity… and proper care

 A WATA device is a simple tool to produce chlorine.
 It requires water, salt and electricity.
-The WATA is simply using a well-known technique that has been applied in producing chlorine for almost 200 years.
-The conductivity of the saline solution increases with the concentration of salt, and this effects the passage of electricity through it.
+WATA is simply using a well-known technique that has been applied to producing chlorine for almost 200 years.
+The conductivity of the saline solution increases with the concentration of salt, and this affects the passage of electricity through it.
 When this limit is reached, the solution is known as ‘saturated’.
 If you add extra grains of salt, they will not dissolve – they will remain at the bottom of the recipient.
-In this case, remove them with a filter.
+In this case, you remove them with a filter.
 You immerse the WATA device in a saline solution of water with salt (25 grams per litre) and connect it to a reliable source of electricity, and a process of electrolysis takes place.

 Preparation of saturated brine

 Saturated brine is a solution into which the largest possible amount of salt has been dissolved.
 Water has a salt ‘dissolution capacity’ of 360 grams/litre.
 This is relatively constant, regardless of the temperature.
 This means that when you try to dissolve very large quantities of salt in a given volume of water in a recipient (container), only the amount corresponding to the dissolution capacity is actually dissolved.
 The limit is 360 grams in one litre, 720 grams in two litres and so on.
 In our ‘recipes’ in user guides, we suggest, for practical reasons, using 400 grams of salt, to be sure of achieving complete saturation.

 If you are using the saturated brine method for electrolysis with WATA, the volume of brine must represent 1/13th of the total volume for electrolysis.
 You must add 80 ml of saturated brine per litre of water.